yharode/Hacktoberfest-2025/README.md

 ```

 #### 4. Make Your Changes
-- Add your code in the appropriate language folder
+- Add your Python code in the `python/` folder
-- Follow the coding standards for your language
+- Follow PEP 8 style guidelines
-- Include comments and documentation
+- Include type hints and docstrings
+- Add comments for complex logic
 - Test your code before committing

 #### 5. Commit Your Changes